New enhanced joint guidance from UK charity regulators sets out what auditors and independent examiners must report

 The new guidance adds two new areas for reporting:

 The list of matters of material significance is intended to assist auditors and independent examiners in meeting their reporting requirements to the Charity Regulators.
-The revised list of matters of material significance has been published by the Office of the Scottish Charity Regulator (OSCR), the Charity Commission for England and Wales (CCEW) and the Charity Commission for Northern Ireland (CCNI).
+The revised list of matters of material significance has been published by the Scottish Charity Regulator (OSCR), the Charity Commission for England and Wales (CCEW) and the Charity Commission for Northern Ireland (CCNI).

 In all three jurisdictions, auditors and examiners have a legal duty to report matters of material significance to the regulator.
 In order to assist them in this duty there was previously a list of matters which had been prepared jointly by OSCR and CCEW.